Registration is now open for the

 MSWL: I’m seeking novels that feature fresh, vibrant voices; confident, capable heroines; feminist themes; gender role reversals; humor and witty banter; beta heroes; slow-burn relationships; and new and unusual settings or plot elements.
 Own voices stories are especially welcome.

 Lydia Sharp is a YA novelist, short fiction author, and former blogger.
-She has been a regular contributor to various publishing industry sites, including the award-winning Writer Unboxed.
-Her favorite stories have a brisk pace, crackling chemistry, witty banter, romantic moments that make you melt, a high stakes plot, characters that jump off the page, and a dramatic ending.
-She is especially interested in stories that utilize different cultures and unique settings.
-Follow on Twitter @lydia_sharp for regular updates on her manuscript wish list.
-Lydia is actively seeking young adult projects in the following genres: contemporary (any kind), fantasy (most sub-genres), sci-fi (any kind), historical fantasy, and fairytale retellings or re-imaginings.
-She is also interested in new adult (contemporary or sci-fi); adult contemporary romance; adult historical romance; and women’s fiction with a strong romantic element.
-She is not the right editor for paranormal, angels/demons, or ghost stories.
+Before joining Entangled, they were a regular contributor to various publishing industry sites, including the award-winning Writer Unboxed.
+Lydia’s favorite stories have a brisk pace, crackling chemistry, witty banter, romantic moments that make you melt, a high stakes plot, characters that jump off the page, and a dramatic ending.
+They are especially interested in stories that feature characters across the spectrum of gender identity and sexual orientation.
+Follow on Twitter @lydia_sharp for regular updates on their manuscript wish list.
+Lydia is actively seeking young adult projects in the following genres: contemporary, fantasy, sci-fi, and fairytale retellings or re-imaginings in any genre.
+They are selectively considering new adult (contemporary or sci-fi only); adult contemporary romance; adult historical romance; and womens fiction with a strong romantic element.